 Rotating Block will change the image of the character and change the tune at the same time.

-Sliding block will move the body part from the rest of them, and will make a pitch shift of the tune.
+Sliding block will move the body part from the rest of them and will make a pitch shift off-tune.

 Documentation video (You need to turn on the speakers)